The Rappers Who Keep Dropping Tracks About World War II — And The Government That Loves Them

 Tadek came to believe that powerful interests were trying to keep the truth of the past from Polish citizens.

 He pointed to members of the old Communist Party who’d become part of the center-left party that led Poland into the EU, who he believed were trying to keep the party’s crimes buried.
 Other former communists have become powerful in the media, like Jerzy Urban, who was the press secretary for Poland’s last communist leader and now edits a weekly paper.
-Many foreign companies are now big players in the Polish economy, including German firms that profited during the Nazi era such as Allianz insurance.
+Many foreign companies are now big players in the Polish economy, including German firms that profited during the Nazi era, such as Allianz insurance.

 “If you want someone to be your slave, you don’t want him to be intelligent, smart,” he said.
 “How the fuck did it happen — people don’t know about the biggest World War II heroes?”